stripe/stripe-dotnet/readme.md

 	// set this if you want to
 	myCharge.Description = "Charge it like it's hot";

+	// set this property if using a token myCharge.TokenId = *tokenId*;

+	// set these properties if passing full card details
-	// set these properties if using a card myCharge.CardNumber = "4242424242424242";
+	// (do not set these properties if you have set a TokenId) myCharge.CardNumber = "4242424242424242";
 	myCharge.CardExpirationYear = "2012";
 	myCharge.CardExpirationMonth = "10";